roosta/i3wsr/README.md

 #### Name

-Uses the WM_NAME property, this option is very verbose and relies on regex matching of aliases to be of any use.
+Uses WM_NAME instead of WM_CLASS, this option is very verbose and relies on regex matching of aliases to be of any use.

 A use-case is running some terminal application, and as default i3wsr will only